Broker-review/Capplace-scam/README.md

 💬 Frances (⭐ 1/5) – "WOW, Absolutely great platform Capplace is a very easy to use platform that has helped me find some great business partners.
 Customer support is also quick and I am very satisfied. thanks"

-Final Verdict – Is Capplace a Scam in 2025?
-After testing Capplace in 2025, I cannot recommend this broker due to major concerns over withdrawals, poor customer support, and unclear trading conditions.
-While some users may have a decent experience, the risk is too high for serious traders.

 **Pros & Cons of Capplace in 2025**:
 **Pros**